Last Updated on

 You’re on a survival website and this article isn’t about fleeing from law enforcement canine teams — this article is about fleeing from authorities with bad intentions, whether that is law enforcement under a foreign regime or martial law where the authorities are taking matters to extremes, or both.
 If you don’t think this could happen in the US, then you’re sorely mistaken.
 All over the world governments have moved further towards authoritarianism, and the trend doesn’t look like it’s going to stop.

 Canine Tracking — Also Called Scent Tracking

 In canine tracking dogs use their sense of smell to find and follow a “track” left by a human.
-Dogs have a highly sensitive olfactory system that is vastly superior to a human’s sense of smell.
+Dogs have a highly sensitive olfactory system (sense of smell) that is vastly superior to a human’s sense of smell.
 They can isolate one person’s scent from another person’s.

 At the same time they are or can be trained to visually look for certain cues left by a person they’re pursuing.